 The school surcharge may be used for the construction of additional school facilities, which are expected to accommodate the new students that will be generated by this development proposal.
-The Historic Preservation and Public Facilities Planning Section staff finds that this project meets the adequate public facilities policies of Section 24-122.02, CB-30-2003 and CB-31-2003.
+This project meets the adequate public facilities policies of Section 24-122.02, CB-30-2003 and CB-31-2003.

-- 8. Fire and Rescue-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of fire and rescue facilities and concluded the following: - a.
+- 10. Fire and Rescue-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of fire and rescue facilities and concluded the following: - a.
 The existing fire engine service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road, has a service travel time of 5.25 minutes, which is within the 5.25 minute travel time guideline for Block A Lot 1; Block C Lots 1-4 and Lots 29-33.
 All other lots are beyond. - b.
-The existing ambulance service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road, has a service travel time of 5.71 minutes, which is within the 6.25-minute travel time guideline. - c.
-The existing paramedic service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road, has a service travel time of 5.71 minutes, which is within the 7.25-minute travel time guideline.
+The existing ambulance service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road, has a service travel time of 5.71 minutes, which is within the 6.25- minute travel time guideline.

+c.
+The existing paramedic service at Brandywine Fire Station, Company 40, located at 14201 Brandywine Road, has a service travel time of 5.71 minutes, which is within the 7.25- minute travel time guideline.